UjjawalKhadanga/TurtleGPT/README.md

    ```
    into your ROS workspace.

+2. Download `vosk-model-small-en-us-0.15` from [alphacephei.com](https://alphacephei.com/vosk/models) and move it to the "models" folder within the repository.

-2. Install required dependencies:
+3. Install required dependencies:
    ```
    pip3 install -r requirements.txt
    ```

-3. Install the pyaudio dependency:
+4. Install the pyaudio dependency:
    ```
    sudo apt install python3-pyaudio
    ```

-4. Build the ROS workspace:
+5. Build the ROS workspace:
    ```
    cd <your_ros_workspace>
    catkin_make
    ```

-5. Add your OpenAI key to `./launch/example.launch` in the 'OPENAI_API_KEY' environment variable.
+6. Add your OpenAI key to `./launch/example.launch` in the 'OPENAI_API_KEY' environment variable.
 Get an OpenAI key from [platform.openai.com](https://platform.openai.com/account/api-keys).

-6. You're all set!
+7. You're all set!

 ### Running the Program